jsr-core/iterutil/README.md

 ### take

-Take the first `limit` items from the iterable.
+Takes the first `limit` items from the iterable.

 ```ts
 import { take } from "@core/iterutil/take";